 Policy officials will work on a wide range of strategies, including raising awareness through consumer campaigns (65%) and changing penalties for consumers (56%).

-Law enforcement has previously focused on collecting information but choose a different set of initiatives for the next three years, including data analytics to target enforcement (66%), a priority for only 48% across the rest of Europe, as well as collaborating with international organizations on joint initiatives.
+Law enforcement has previously focused on collecting information but chose different initiatives for the next three years, including data analytics to target enforcement (66%), a priority for only 48% across the rest of Europe, and collaborating with international organizations on joint initiatives.